mitjafelicijan/mitjafelicijan.com/content/posts/2022-10-06-state-of-web-technologies-in-year-2022.md

 All of these options end up creating a fatigue.
 What to choose, what not to choose.
 Unnecessary worrying about if the stack will still be deemed worthy in six months.
 There is elegance in simplicity.

+> JavaScript UI frameworks and libraries work in cycles.
+Every six months or so, a new one pops up, claiming that it has revolutionized UI development.
+Thousands of developers adopt it into their new projects, blog posts are written, Stack Overflow questions are asked and answered, and then a newer (and even more revolutionary) framework pops up to usurp the throne. — Ian Allen

 ![To many options](/assets/state-of-web/2008-vs-2020.png)

 And this jab at these libraries and cloud providers is not done out of malice.
 It is a real concern that I have about them.
 In my life, I have seen technologies come and go, but the basics always stick around.
 So surrendering all the power you have to a library or a cloud provider is in my opinion a stupid move.